mantir/Lernreflex/README.md

 ## Get started
 Its all npm, so just `npm install`.
-For further instructions how to run a React Native app, please have a look at their docs.
+For further instructions how to run a React Native app, please have a look at their [docs](https://facebook.github.io/react-native/).
-If you are set up just run the app with `react-native run-ios` or `react-native run-android`.
+To use the app, a running [COMPBASE](https://github.com/uzuzjmd/COMPBASE) and a [Moodle](https://github.com/moodle/moodle) with the [COMPBASE-Plugin](https://github.com/uzuzjmd/COMPBASE/tree/master/competence-lms-adaptors/moodle) is required.
+The path to the API must be specified in the models/Model.js.

 ## Generate documentation
 The documentation can be generated using: